ypyogeshpatil07/springboot-rest-ebi-test/README.md

 | **GET** /person-by-id/{id}    | READ_PRIVILEGES           |
 | **DELETE** /delete-person/{id}| WRITE_PRIVILEGES          |

-> NOTE: Please clear your browser cookies before using swagger-ui otherwise
+> NOTE: Please clear your browser cookies before using for any request and swagger-ui also otherwise
-> Swagger will use previous authentication details for subsequent calls.
+> pop up for authentication may not come and also Swagger may use previous authentication details for subsequent calls.

 Alternatively, Any REST client can be used without depending on Swagger UI.